-- A cognitive behavioral interviewing technique that enhances offender engagement in supervision and retention.
+- Motivational Interviewing - A cognitive behavioral interviewing technique that enhances offender engagement in supervision and retention.
 All Probation and Parole Officers and Supervisors have been trained in Motivational Interviewing techniques.
 Additionally, Classification and Treatment Officers have been trained in Motivational Interviewing techniques.
-New staff are trained as part of their basic academy curriculum. - SMART (Supervision, Motivation, Accountability, Responsibility, and Treatment) - A high-intensity supervision program, modeled after the HOPE Probation (Hawaii's Opportunity Probation with Enforcement).
+New staff are trained as part of their basic academy curriculum. - In 2016, in an effort to establish some measures of quality assurance and training outcomes, Probation and Parole Training staff launched a Motivational Interviewing project aimed at understanding staff's knowledge and day-today use of the principles of Motivational Interviewing.
+1% of Probation and Parole officers were asked to record sessions with their offenders during normal report days.
+Those sessions were then rated using a scale developed from a Cognitive Behavioral Treatment program called Effective Practices in Community Supervision.
+This scale measures how well staff use components of MI to interact with their offenders.
+The outcome reports shall be available in early 2017. - The hope is that this research will provide Training staff with feedback to pursue future curriculum and staff development in regards to Motivational Interviewing. - SMART (Supervision, Motivation, Accountability, Responsibility, and Treatment) - A high-intensity supervision program, modeled after the HOPE Probation (Hawaii's Opportunity Probation with Enforcement).
 Offenders in the SMART program receive swift, certain and immediate sanctions for each violation.
 The program is provided in: Allen/Simpson, Casey/Adair, Campbell, Jefferson, Knott/Magoffin, Lincoln/Pulaski/Rockcastle, Shelby/Spencer/Anderson Pike, and Kenton counties.